release-engineering/iib/README.md

   * The `image_name_from_labels` customization type is a dictionary where the key `template` value is a string which specifies a combination of label names in curly braces which will be substituted with the actual label values from the bundle image.
+  * The `enclose_repo` customization type is a dictionary where the key `enclosure_glue` value is a string which specifies the glue to replace ``/`` (forward slashes) in the pull spec name and repo.
+The key `namespace` value is also a string which specifies the new namespace for pull specs of the ClusterServiceVersion files.

   Here is an example that ties this all together: